Vipul-Jirge/GitPublic/README.md

 - F: Plot the circles - OFF
 - X: Stop plotting spiral at that instant
 - Z: Start over with drawing the spiral

+# 2. Line Spiral art
+This is a type of controllable generative art

+Control keys:
+Move mouse up & down to change density + direction